jason-white/portfolio/content/case-studies/recruiting-solutions.md

 Before launch, we conducted thorough user testing to ensure the application met all requirements and functioned smoothly across various platforms.
 Once the application was ready for testing, I prepared a detailed user testing document for every member of the Learning and Development team.
 This document served as a step-by-step guide for a bug-bashing session, outlining specific tasks and areas to test.

 If possible, the team convened in a single conference room to review the document and test collaboratively, fostering a more efficient feedback process.
-To ensure comprehensive coverage, users were divided into groups, each focusing on specific environments: IE11, Google Chrome, Android mobile devices, and iOS.
+To ensure comprehensive coverage, users were divided into groups, each focusing on specific environments: IE11, Google Chrome, Android mobile devices, and iOS, as well as pure keyboar navigation for WCAG 2.1 compliance.
 This approach allowed us to identify and address platform-specific issues, ensuring a seamless experience for all users.

+I would take these results and fix any found bugs or performance issues before launching.

 ## Achievements and reflections